 top of page

-• Writer's pictureRonit Tal Shaltiel
+Writer's pictureRonit Tal Shaltiel

 What is Halloween?

-Americans love Halloween: the candy, the costumes, and the creepy decor.
+The candy, the costumes, and the creepy decor.
 But as beloved as the holiday is in the states, it didn’t originate here.
 In fact, the history of Halloween dates back thousands of years to the Celtic celebration of Samhain, a festival that marked the end of the harvest and the start of a new year.
 The day was also said to be a time when the veil between the living and the dead was the thinnest, and when humans could communicate with those beyond the grave.

 So where does the name itself come from?
 According to the Online Etymology Dictionary, it’s actually two words smashed together.
 “Hallow” — or holy person — refers to the saints celebrated on All Saints’ Day, which is November 1.

-en” part of the word is a contraction of “eve” — or evening before.
+The “en” part of the word is a contraction of “eve” — or evening before.
 So basically, Halloween is just an old-fashioned way of saying “the night before All Saints’ Day” — also called Hallow mas or All Hallows’ Day.

 #Halloween Coloring Pages #Halloween Activity book.